 A transaction that is not authorized by a customer is referred to as fraudulent.
 A fradulent transaction can result in a chargeback, which can cause you to lose money.
 Shopify's built-in Risk Analysis brings suspicious orders to your attention so you can investigate them.
 You can investigate a suspicious order in several ways.

 Verify the IP address

 The IP address from which an order was placed is a good indicator of potential fraud.
-There are a few things to consider when investigating an IP address:

 - Is the customer's IP address located in a different general area from where they claim to be?

 - Is the IP address for a web hosting company?

 - Is the IP address a proxy service IP address?